 Don Quixote (1955) by Pablo Picasso

-So what if the opposite happens?
-What happens when eros completely overwhelms the intellect, and poetry conquers philosophy?
-In other words, what happens when an ordinary gentleman from La Mancha (perhaps meaning “the stain” in rural central Spain) becomes so infatuated with reading chivalrous romance novels -stories of knights, princesses, castles, and dragons- that “his brains dried up causing him to lose his mind” and he fabricates a delusion that he is a knight errant?
-The moment Alonso Quijano becomes so enamored with the world of knight errantry, based on the accounts of the poets, he becomes Don Quixote (quixote – meaning the part of medieval armor that covers the thigh).
-It is the moment that poetry is embodied in the modern world.
-Don Quixote’s ordinary commonplace life becomes filled with wonder -prostitutes become ladies, windmills become giants (Chapter VIII), barbershop washbasins become famous helmets, and so on.
-Even a sweaty peasant girl named Aldonza, becomes Dulcinea de Toboso, a famed lady of immense beauty, a nod to Dante’s Beatrice.
-All of this imaginative world is the result of imitation (mimesis) -a deep desire to see the work of art come to life.
-Don Quixote reads the fantasies of the poets as if they are a true history, but he also believes that they are an ideal worth striving toward.
-The poet presents an image that orients the soul, either in pursuit of the high-born or low-born things.
-For example, Don Quixote reads a book about Amadís of Gaul as if the text is sacrosanct –the word of God– and, in a way, he deifies the chivalric actors.
-In doing so, he cannot simply remain an “idle reader,” and he must take up his lance, mount his aging horse, Rocinante, and sally forth according to his new religion.
+However, what if we suppose the opposite were to happen?
+What if eros were to completely overwhelm the intellect and, in a word, poetry conquers philosophy?
+In other words, what happens when an ordinary gentleman from La Mancha (meaning something akin to “the stain” in rural central Spain) becomes so infatuated with reading chivalrous romance novels -stories of knights, princesses, castles, and dragons- that ‘his brains dry up causing him to lose his mind’ and he fabricates a delusion that he is a knight errant?
+In one moment an ordinary hidalgo named Alonso Quijano becomes so enamored with the fictional world of knight errantry, based on the enticing accounts of the poets, that he transforms into Don Quixote (quixote – meaning the part of medieval armor that covers the thigh).
+It is in this moment that poetry becomes ensouled in the modern world.
+Don Quixote’s ordinary commonplace life becomes filled with wonder -prostitutes become ladies, windmills become giants (Chapter VIII), barbershop washbasins become famous heroic helmets and so on.
+Even a sweaty peasant girl named Aldonza, becomes “Dulcinea de Toboso,” a famed lady of immense beauty, a nod to Dante’s Beatrice and Homer’s Helen.
+All of this imaginative world is the result of imitation (mimesis) -a deep desire to see a work of art come to life.
+When poetry overcomes the dreary quest for truth, the world becomes untruth and it becomes enchanted again.
+Don Quixote reads the fantastical legends of the poets as if they are a true history, or at least as a noble ideal worth striving toward.
+For example, Don Quixote reads a book about Amadís of Gaul as if the text is sacrosanct –the word of God– and, in a way, he deifies the fictional chivalric characters.
+In doing so, he cannot simply remain an “idle reader,” and he must take up his lance, mount his aging horse, Rocinante, and sally forth.

-Perhaps it can be said, at the conclusion, that the unbridled eros of the poets is gravely dangerous because of their power to inspire and encourage the soul to reach outside itself.
+Perhaps it can be said, at the conclusion, that the unbridled eros of the poets is gravely dangerous because of their power to inspire and encourage the soul to reach outside itself does not always find itself at home in the world.
 The poets provide a reflection of being by encouraging becoming.
 The true sorrow of the poets is when the dream is over and someone awakens in disillusionment.
-Disillusionment represents a stagnancy and ultimately a down-going of Western civilization -when the dream of antiquity is too archaic and the old moral code is ridiculed.
-Socrates is the central example in Western literature of the dangers of the poets, as in the Apology he cites Aristophanes’s Clouds as one of the chief reasons he is misunderstood by the masses – a brutal satire of Socrates and the seeming irrelevance of philosophy.
-Nevertheless Athens puts Socrates to death, despite his apology.
-He goes to his death, smiling in great irony at paying his debts (making sure his debt of a ‘cock to Asclepius’ is paid).
-His death is as much a comedy as it is a tragedy, while with the death of Don Quixote we are faced with sorrow and a yearning to rebuild his dream.
-Recall at the conclusion of Plato’s Symposium in which Agathon (tragic poet), Aristophanes (comedic poet), and Socrates are the only remaining three awake from the evenings drinking party and Socrates is attempting to convince both poets that a tragic poet must be both tragic as well as comic.
+This notion of disillusionment represents a stagnancy and ultimately a down-going of civilization -i.e. when the dream of antiquity is too archaic and the old moral code is ridiculed.
+After all, antiquity and nobility are merely aging ideas in the modern world.
+Socrates is the central example in Western literature of the dangers posed by the poets, as in the Apology he cites Aristophanes’s Clouds as one of the chief reasons he is misunderstood by the people of Athens and condemned to death.
+In The Clouds, Socrates is brutally ridiculed and Aristophanes pokes fun at the seeming irrelevance of philosophy.
+Nevertheless Athens puts Socrates to death despite his apology.
+Socrates goes to his death, smiling in great irony at paying his debts (making sure his debt of a ‘cock to Asclepius’ is compensated).
+His death is as much a comedy as it is a tragedy, while with the death of Don Quixote we are faced with sorrow and a yearning to rebuild his lost dream.
+Recall at the conclusion of Plato’s Symposium in which Agathon (a tragic poet), Aristophanes (a comedic poet), and Socrates (a philosopher) are the only three people who remain awake from the evening’s drinking party.
+In the scene, Socrates is attempting to convince both poets that a tragic poet must be both tragic as well as comic.
 The two poets have a hard time tracking with Socrates.
 As the revelries end, to quote Shakespeare, and the drinking party subsides, the duality of comedy and tragedy becomes apparent, especially for the sober mind of the philosopher.
-We see these two elements beautifully mixed in Don Quixote.
+We see these two elements mixed beautifully and soberingly in Don Quixote.

-“Windmill Adventure” by: Gustave Dore
+“Windmill Adventure” by Gustave Doré (1863)